Title

 Description

-This is a very detailed 1932 map of the region around Pereira de Eça in Huila Province, southern Angola (África Ocidental Portuguesa), produced by the Comissão de Cartografia of the Ministério das Colónias.
-It depicts the southernmost portion of the Portuguese colony in the period after the World War I (1814 - 1818), when Germany was expelled from neighboring South West Africa (Namibia).
+This is a 1932 map of Pereira de Eça in Huila Province, southern Angola (África Ocidental Portuguesa), produced by the Comissão de Cartografia of the Ministério das Colónias.
+It depicts the southernmost portion of the Portuguese colony after World War I (1914 - 1918) when Germany was expelled from neighboring South West Africa (Namibia).

 A Closer Look

 This map, 'Pereira de Eça,' is Folha 2 of a five-map set covering southern Angola, the titles and order of which are displayed at bottom-left ('Junção das Folhas').
-It is incredibly rich, illustrating geographical features, transportation routes, communications lines, administrative divisions, and missionary stations.
+It is richly detailed, illustrating geographical features, transportation routes, communications lines, administrative divisions, and missionary stations.

-Coverage stretches from the 14th parallel south running through portions of Benguela and Bié Provinces, taking in Huíla Province to the border of what was then the Mandate of South West Africa, captured from the Germans by South African troops during the First World War and handed over to South African administration by the League of Nations after the war.
-It remained occupied by South Africa until 1990, when Namibia achieved full independence after more than twenty years of revolutionary conflict (the South African Border War).
+Coverage stretches from the 14th parallel south, running through portions of Benguela and Bié Provinces, taking in Huíla Province to the border of what was then the Mandate of South West Africa.
+The Mandate was captured from the Germans by South African troops during World War I (1914 - 1818) and handed over to South African administration by the League of Nations after the war.
+It remained occupied by South Africa until 1990 when Namibia achieved full independence after more than 20 years of revolutionary conflict (the South African Border War).
 Before the First World War, German Protestant missions, especially of the Rhenish Missionary Society, had made inroads around Vila Pereira d'Eça, the town for which the map was titled, now known as Ondjiva (parenthetically as 'Ngiva' here).
-The German missionary presence was forcibly removed from Angola, and reestablished over the border in South West Africa.

 In the early 19th century, Portugal was no longer a great world power, and its empire was significantly reduced, especially after the independence of Brazil in 1822.
-But the empire did still maintain a string of colonies, the largest of which were Angola and Mozambique.
+However, the empire still maintained a string of colonies, the largest of which were Angola and Mozambique.
 Some Portuguese had ventured into the African interior in the early days of their colonial presence and set up estates and trading post-garrisons.
-However, settlers were few and generally intermarried with the local population to the point that they lost Portuguese identity, while the estates were operated like independent fiefdoms rather than a shared colonial enterprise.
+However, settlers were few and generally intermarried with the local population to the point that they lost Portuguese identity.
+The estates were operated like independent fiefdoms rather than a shared colonial enterprise.
 In Mozambique, the Portuguese inclination to try to force Christianity on their trading partners and use the presence of Muslim traders as an excuse for military campaigns also provoked opposition.
-In Angola Portuguese rule was determined (and limited) by long and complicated relationships with several indigenous kingdoms, especially the Christian, Lusophone Kingdom of Kongo.
-For most of the colonial era, the Portuguese satisfied themselves with operating a handful of coastal outposts for exporting slaves to the New World.
-Therefore, Portugal's control was limited to ports and most of the people it claimed to rule were effectively independent.
+In Angola, Portuguese rule was determined (and limited) by long and complicated relationships with several indigenous kingdoms, especially the Christian Lusophone Kingdom of Kongo.
+For most of the colonial era, the Portuguese satisfied themselves with operating a handful of coastal outposts for exporting enslaved people to the New World.
+Therefore, Portugal's control was limited to ports, and most of the people it claimed to rule were effectively independent.

 Cartographer